 GrainCorp may vary this Policy from time to time, and the Policy forms part of employees' obligations to comply with all lawful instructions given by GrainCorp.

-The Policy does not form part of the employment contract between GrainCorp and an employee and does not have contractual effect.
+This policy does not form part of any contract between GrainCorp and any person or entity and is not contractually binding on GrainCorp.
+GrainCorp may vary, replace or terminate this Policy from time to time at GrainCorp's discretion.
+It also does not override and should be read in conjunction with applicable legislation.